calcode/calcode.github.io/_posts/2014-09-15-hello-jekyll.md

 Goodbye [WordPress](http://www.wordpress.org/).
 It's been great working with you!
 Hello, [Jekyll](http://jekyllrb.com).
 Jekyll is a static site generator and an open-source tool for creating simple yet powerful websites of all shapes and sizes.
 To quote [the project's readme](https://github.com/jekyll/jekyll/blob/master/README.markdown):

 > Jekyll is a simple, blog aware, static site generator.
 It takes a template directory [...] and spits out a complete, static website suitable for serving with Apache or your favorite web server.
-This is also the engine behind GitHub Pages, which you can use to host your project’s page or blog right here from GitHub.
+This is also the engine behind GitHub Pages, which you can use to host your project’s page or blog right here from GitHub

 [GitHub](https://github.com/) you say?
 Sounds good to me.

 We're now up and running on GitHub, with Poole as our chosen template for Jekyll.